IBMDevEnagageQuickLabs/katacoda-guides/cloud-native-intro/step3.md

 The machine-readable and Web page API descriptions are created automatically from the JAX-RS definition with no additional work required.
 As a result, the information provided for your service is pretty basic.
 One of the things MicroProfile OpenAPI provides is a number of annotations to enable you to provide better API documentation.

+Edit the `/open-cloud-native-intro/src/main/java/my/demo/GreetingService.java`{{open}}:

+Add the package import for the annotation on line 25:

+`import org.eclipse.microprofile.openapi.annotations.Operation;`{{copy}}

-Edit the `/open-cloud-native-intro/src/main/java/my/demo/GreetingService.java`{{open}} to add documentation for the operation using the `@Operation` annotation after line 44:
+To add documentation for the operation using `@Operation`, add the following after line 44:

 `@Operation(summary = "Get a greeting", description = "Returns a greeting for the provided name.")`{{copy}}

-You'll also need to add the package import for the annotation on line 25:

-`import org.eclipse.microprofile.openapi.annotations.Operation;`{{copy}}

 Browse the OpenAPI endpoint <a href="https://[[HOST_SUBDOMAIN]]-9080-[[KATACODA_HOST]].environments.katacoda.com/openapi/">http://localhost:9080/openapi/</a>